What is Visual Stress?

-Appropriately tinted lenses frequently result in reading that is more fluent and comfortable.
-Some lens wearers enjoy significant improvement in both reading rate and accuracy.
+Appropriately tinted lenses may help with reading performance and some lens wearers may enjoy significant improvement in reading.

 Symptoms of other neurological conditions such as Autism, MS, ME and Parkinsons have been shown to reduce with the application of a precise colour.